finnpedersenkazes/elm-snake/README.md

 - The snake wraps around the grid edges.
 - The blue square is the head of the snake.

+> To play the game, you can simply copy the index.html file to your computer and run it in your favorite browser.
+All you need is there.
+Nothing to install.

 ## 2. Getting Started

 ### Prerequisites